 Step 3: Set up your tech

 One of the main reasons we are building Epilocal, is that we want to make the process to create a news website so simple that all of you have to do is start writing and we will handle the technology for you.
-(If you are interested in being one of the first to test our platform, you can sign up here)

 But if you’re not using our NewsCloud, the process to set up your tech looks something like this: